qooando/qwiki/docs/beans.md

 You can use `Autowire` object to define autocompleting fields.
 These fields are substitute with the correct value after object constructor and before postConstruct optional method.

-Fields can be single items, lists and maps, by class and by bean name.
+Fields can be single items, lists, and maps, by class and by bean name.

 ```typescript
 import {__Bean__} from "./__Bean__";